wilsonliaows/docs/_docs/salesforce-docs.markdown

   Execute SOQL query on specified schedule and returns results as list of objects

 ## Working with generic create/update/search actions in Salesforce
+When working with Salesforce Actions on Workato, you should find it extremely easy if you are familliar with the fields on your salesforce account.
+When you select an object to use in a create/update/search action, you will see all the fields associated with that object appearing in your action.
+For example, if you were to choose **Lead** you will see fields like contact number, email, lead status etc. Simply drag and drop pills into the associated fields you want to populate in a create/update action, or for the field you want to search with in the searh action.

 ## Working with attachments in Salesforce